 Buyers: It is your responsibility to ask for documentation that the seed or clones you are purchasing have a THC test of less than 0.3% and to update the NCDA&CS Industrial Hemp Program with any new information related to your hemp license.
 NOTE: There isn’t a minimum standard germination for hemp since it is not defined as an agriculture or vegetable seed.
 So, for example, a company may guarantee only 10% germination on a label and still sell it as long as the seed is at least 10% for germination.
 Seed complaints may be filed with the NCDA&CS against the seed retailer, but it is highly advised to try to work out any issues with the seed company before filing a complaint.

-Certified Seed:In September 2020, Dr. Bill Foote created a short video presentation on certified hemp seed that can be viewed here.
+Certified Seed:In September 2020, Dr. Bill Foote created a short video presentation on certified hemp seed.